tidalcycles/Tidal/doc/tidal.md

 * `resonance` - a pattern of numbers from 0 to 1
 * `speed` - a pattern of numbers from 0 to 1, which changes the speed of sample playback, i.e. a cheap way of changing pitch
 * `accelerate` - a pattern of numbers that speed up (or slow down) samples while they play.
-* `end` - a pattern of numbers from 0 to 1.
-Truncates samples before they finish playing.
+* `begin` - a pattern of numbers from 0 to 1.
+Skips the beginning of each sample, e.g. `0.25` to miss off the first quarter from each sample.
+* `end` - the same as `begin`, but cuts the end off samples, shortening them;
+  e.g. `0.75` to miss off the last quarter of each sample.
 * `delay` - a pattern of numbers from 0 to 1.
 Sets the level of the delay signal.
 * `delayfeedback` - a pattern of numbers from 0 to 1.
 Sets the amount of delay feedback.
 * `delaytime` - a pattern of numbers from 0 to 1.
 Sets the length of the delay.